Zamiell/stardew-valley/Min-Max_Guide.md

 * track all day skillups
 * test new fishing spots
 * specify when level 8 fishing change to downward angle
+* test to see if it is possible to get an acorn on day 1 from shaking